Police Magistrates, Metropolis Act 1833

 The Police Magistrates, Metropolis Act 1833 (3 & 4 Will.
 4. c.
 19) was an act of the Parliament of the United Kingdom, granted royal assent on 18 June 1833.
 It continued the police offices set up in 1792, particularly that at Wapping, laying the ground for that court and the River Police's incorporation into the new Metropolitan Police as Thames Division in 1839 and the evolution of the police offices into police courts and later magistrates courts.

+The act expanded the list of offences concerning animal welfare to include bear-baiting, badger-fighting and cock-fighting.

 Subsequent developments

 The act was continued until the end of the next session of parliament after 1 July 1838 by section 1 of the Justices of the Peace in Metropolis Act 1837 (7 Will.
 4 & 1 Vict. c.
 37).

 The whole act was repealed by section 54 of the Metropolitan Police Courts Act 1839 (2 & 3 Vict. c.
 71).